 Audio Encoding Program – Bluetooth Codec

-Bluetooth codec is an algorithm, that performs the steps of compression, encoding, and decoding of audio data.
+Bluetooth codec is a type of algorithm, that performs the steps of compression, encoding, and decoding of sound data.

-During compression, the codec packet reduces the size of the audio data to avoid congestion because of the limited bandwidth and encodes it into a transportable data form.
-Then, they decode the previously compressed audio data to convert it back to an audio signal that we can hear.
+During compression, the codec packet reduces the size of the sound data to avoid congestion because of the limited bandwidth and encodes it into a transportable data form.
+Then, they decode the previously compressed sound data to convert it back to a sound signal that we can hear it.

-Currently, major technology companies also develop a lot of audio encoding programs, and each of them has its own formula for compressing and transferring audio data.
+Currently, major technology companies also develop a lot of audio encoding programs, and each of them has its own formula for compressing and transferring sound data.

 Some of the popular codecs I currently have are summarized below or referred to here.

 The higher the Bitrate Codec program, the lower the delay for your Bluetooth Audio System.

 As unwanted frequency signals, they reduce the speed at which audio data is transferred from the source to your headphones.